San Francisco Ocean Film Festival: Education program

-The International Ocean Film Festival creates student and family programs to educate about ocean conservation, inspire viewers to make their own films, and encourage advocacy for the protection of ocean ecosystems.
+The International Ocean Film Festival creates and gives student and family programs to educate themselves about ocean conservation, inspire viewers to make their own films, and encourage advocacy for the protection of ocean ecosystems.
 The 2011 student program took place from March 9–11, screening a dozen films and hosting a range of guest speakers for middle and high school student audiences from public, private, and home schools.
 The three days of free programming included free tours of the Aquarium of the Bay, as well as curriculum support and study guides relating to IOFF films.

 Reservations are required for the IOFF education program.

 The family program, directed to a younger audience, was held over two days, from March 12–13, 2011, with discounted admission.
 The films shown at family festival include: